When does switching from an LLC to an S Corp actually save you money? A revenue-based guide for consultants

 3. Growth plans change the equation.
 If you plan to bring on equity partners, raise outside investment, or eventually sell the firm, your entity structure needs to support those goals.
 S corporations have restrictions on the number and type of shareholders.
 A C corp or a different structure might serve your long-term plans better, even if an S corp saves taxes today.

+Compare your current self-employment tax burden against projected savings from salary-distribution splitting, minus the additional S Corp compliance costs.
+Model it at current revenue and where you expect to be in two years.
 The LLC vs S Corp question for consultants does not have a universal answer.
 It depends on your specific profit level, salary benchmarks, state tax environment, cash flow patterns, and growth plans.
 Rules of thumb like "switch at $100K in profit" oversimplify a decision that deserves a real financial analysis.

 Run the actual numbers.
 Compare your current self-employment tax burden against the projected savings from salary-distribution splitting, minus the additional costs of S corp compliance.
 Model it based on your current revenue and where you expect to be in two years.